 NRP's external counsel has opined that funds expended by the neighborhoods are NRP funds.
 NRP recognizes and encourages neighborhood efforts to invest the NRP dollars allocated to neighborhood action plans wisely by establishing loan and other recapture programs to generate program income for continuing reinvestment in the neighborhood.
-The Policy Board recognizes and is committed to ensuring that program income generated from NRP funded investments by a neighborhood will be reserved for future use by that neighborhood and that such funds will be available for use to implement strategies in approved NRP neighborhood action plans
+The Policy Board recognizes and is committed to ensuring that program income generated from NRP funded investments by a neighborhood will be reserved for future use by that neighborhood and that such funds will be available for NRP eligible neighborhood expenditures.